 A Year 6 residential provides pupils with the chance to experience learning outside the classroom; to enhance social skills, friendships and practice life skills in a different context to gain confidence and take risks.
 For some pupils it is their first chance to be away from home in a secure environment with trusted and known adult.

 Long Term plans

-These plans provide the distribution of the subject content over a one or three year cycle, depending on the subject.
-The subject content is shown as areas of work and is divided into two stages.
-Pupils progress from stages 1 to 2 as they move up the school.
+These plans provide the distribution of the subject content over a one or three year cycle, depending on the subject (National curriculum and EYFS).
+Pupils progress from EYFS to stages 1 (Lower School) to 2 (Upper School) as they move through the school.

 Medium Term plans

-The Medium Term plans show the References to the National Curriculum Programmes of Study which are being addressed through this work.
-They also provide a range of Learning Intentions as pupils within a class group are working at different levels.
+The Medium Term plans show the References to the National Curriculum Programmes of Study /EYFS which are being addressed through this work.
+They also provide a range of Learning Intentions and Key Vocabulary as pupils within a class group are working at different levels.

 The Subject Leader identifies the Key Activities and it is their responsibility to ensure that resources are available in school for these activities or there is a sign post as to where they can be accessed.
 Teachers choose to work on the activities suitable for their class group.

 The subject medium Term plans are evaluated by all teachers at the end of each term to review whether the planning has been accessible to pupils, appropriate resources in place etc. Subject Leaders review Medium Term plans following this evaluation.

 Teachers, in order to implement the Medium Term plans/ Planning Grid on a daily basis, draw up Short Term plans, i.e. daily plans.
 Teachers identify the planned Learning Intentions and Key Vocabulary on their daily planning sheets or on recording sheets: these may relate directly to the curriculum subject or may address an individual target.